Military Defense Lawyers serving Florida - Court-Martial Attorneys

 Hurlburt Field Mary Esther

-the Air Combat Command.
+Hurlburt Field is located in Okaloosa County, near Mary Esther, Florida.
+It serves as a support airfield for Eglin Air Force Base.
+The airfield is home to the 1st Special Operations Wing, the USAF Special Operations School, and the 505th Command and Control Wing of the Air Combat Command.
 Hurlburt Field is named after First Lieutenant Donald Wilson Hurlburt, who died in a crash at Eglin and is under the command of Colonel Brad Webb.
-Hurlburt was historically used by the Doolittle raiders to practice taking off their B-25 Mitchell bombers on a short runway to improve their ability to take off from an aircraft carrier’s short flight deck.
+The Doolittle raiders historically used Hurlburt to practice taking off their B-25 Mitchell bombers on a short runway to improve their ability to take off from an aircraft carrier’s short flight deck.

 MacDill AFB Tampa

 MacDill Air Force Base has about 6,000 military and civilian personnel on 5,000 hectares.
-The base witnessed a large activity stream during the Cuban Missile Crisis of 1962.
+The base witnessed a large activity stream during the Cuban Missile Crisis 1962.
 It was used as a staging point for a planned aerial bombardment of Cuba if a US invasion was to take place.
 Thankfully, the crisis was resolved, and the planned air strikes never materialized.

 Patrick AFB Brevard